 Oddly enough, I see it as a really useful learning experience.
 Nobody was hurt.
 The boat’s motor worked, it had enough fuel.
 How many sailors in the world have the good luck to witness such an event?
 As an experience, it was priceless.

 It’s true that it could have ended completely differently.
 But those are just ‘what-ifs’.
 That’s the story of the broken mast.

-In short, on advanced sailing trips crew often deal with challenging situations and for many it’s like ‘yachting college’.
-Not every cruise participant is thrilled, of course, when they’re put in harm’s way and they’d much rather avoid those situations.
+In short, on advanced sailing trips, crews often deal with challenging situations and for many, it’s like ‘yachting college’.
+Not every participant is thrilled, of course, when they’re put in harm’s way and they’d much rather avoid those situations.